-Ah, the turn of a new decade.
-Time to start anew.
+Another new year.
+Another chance to start afresh.
 Turn over a new leaf.
 Buy a new calendar.
 Make some ridiculous health goals (maybe with the help of Peloton…).

 Five years ago, seven percent of the world’s population was given a gift they didn’t ask for.
 It came in the form of U2’s Apple-commissioned album Songs of Innocence.